LittleTheFu/tracer/readme.md

 Then:

-1.make a new folder named "build":
+1.make a new folder named "build"

 `
 mkdir build
 `

-2.enter this folder:
+2.enter this folder

 `
 cd build